-Ms. Gregory is a qualified chartered accountant and experienced company executive who has spent more than 28 years in the insurance and reinsurance industry, including 19 years with our Company.
-As President of the Company, Ms. Gregory brings to our Board intimate knowledge and expertise regarding the Company and our industry.
+Ms. Gregory is a qualified chartered accountant and experienced company executive who has spent more than 27 years in the insurance and reinsurance industry, including 20 years with our Company.
+As Company President, Ms. Gregory brings to our Board intimate knowledge and expertise regarding the Company and our industry.
 Her experience developing and managing the Company's operations and global workforce is particularly valuable to our Board in light of the Company's strategic focus on human capital management.

-Robert Campbell
+Robert J. Campbell